Stanley decompositions of modules of covariants

-where $\deg i$ is the number of edges (including hyperedges) which are incident to vertex $i$.
-The following proposition, whose proof we defer until Section~\ref{sub:proof of deg seq prop}, allows us to read off the weight (under the action of $\g$) from the degree sequence of an arc diagram.
+where $\deg i$ is the number of edges (including hyperedges) that are incident to vertex~$i$. \end{defi}

-\begin{prop} Let $(H, \g)$ be a reductive dual pair in Table~\ref{table:Howe duality}.
-Let $\psi$ be a monomial covariant as in Definition~\ref{def:jellyfish diagram}.
-Then $\psi$ is a weight vector under the action of $\g$, whose weight ${\rm wt}_\g(\psi)$ is obtained from the degree sequence of the arc diagram of $\psi$ as follows:
+\begin{prop} Let $(H, \g)$ be one of the three pairs in Theorem~\ref{thm:Howe duality}.
+Let $\xi \in \widetilde{M}_{\sigma}$ be a standard monomial as in Definition~\ref{def:arc diagram}.
+Then $\xi$ is a weight vector under the action of $\g$, whose weight ${\rm wt}_\g(\xi)$ is obtained from the degree sequence of its arc diagram as follows:

 \end{prop}